-In Year 6, pupils undertake a topic about World War One and Two looking at the impact that the military had in fighting for the British Empire.
+In Year 6, pupils undertake a topic about World War One looking at the impact that the military had in fighting for the British Empire.

 As a school we encourage knowledge of current affairs that are significant to us as a nation.
 The Golden Jubilee was a special event for the school, with a special picnic and balloon release held in commemoration.